-In December 2022, the Company entered into an exclusive license agreement (the Novartis Agreement) with Novartis Pharma AG (Novartis) under which the Company was granted an exclusive, worldwide, royalty-bearing license to certain patent and other intellectual property rights owned or controlled by Novartis to develop, manufacture, use, and commercialize naporafenib in all fields of use.
+In December 2022, the Company entered into an exclusive license agreement (as amended, the Novartis Agreement) with Novartis Pharma AG (Novartis) under which the Company was granted an exclusive, worldwide, royalty-bearing license to certain patent and other intellectual property rights owned or controlled by Novartis to develop, manufacture, use, and commercialize naporafenib in all fields of use.
 The Company has the right to sublicense (through multiple tiers) its rights under the Novartis Agreement, subject to certain limitations and conditions, and is required to use commercially reasonable efforts to commercialize licensed products in certain geographical markets.
-The license granted under the Novartis Agreement is subject to Novartis' reserved right to: (i) develop, manufacture, use, and commercialize compounds unrelated to naporafenib under the licensed patent rights and know-how, (ii) use the licensed patent rights and know-how for non-clinical research purposes, and (iii) use the licensed patent rights and know-how to the extent necessary to perform ongoing clinical trials and perform its obligations under existing contracts and under the Novartis Agreement.
+The license granted under the Novartis Agreement is subject to Novartis' reserved right to: (i) develop, manufacture, use, and commercialize compounds unrelated to naporafenib under the licensed patent rights and know-how, (ii) use the licensed patent rights and know-how to the extent necessary to perform ongoing clinical trials and perform its obligations under existing contracts and under the Novartis Agreement.

 Under the Novartis Agreement, the Company made an upfront cash payment to Novartis of \$20.0 million and issued to Novartis 12,307,692 shares of common stock of the Company having an aggregate value of approximately \$80.0 million.
 The Company is obligated to make future regulatory milestone payments of up to \$80.0 million and sales milestone payments of up to \$200.0 million.
 The Company is also obligated to pay royalties on net sales of all licensed products, in the low-single digit percentages, subject to certain reductions.
-The Company recorded \$100.0 million in IPR&D expense during the year ended December 31, 2022 in connection with the Novartis Agreement.
-As of December 31, 2022, the Company had recorded \$20.0 million in accounts payable on the consolidated balance sheets related to the upfront cash payment.
+The Company recorded \$0 and \$100.0 million in IPR&D expense during the years ended December 31, 2023 and 2022, respectively, in connection with the Novartis Agreement.
+As of December 31, 2023 and 2022, the Company had recorded \$0 and \$20.0 million in accounts payable on the consolidated balance sheets related to the upfront cash payment, respectively.
+As of December 31, 2023 and 2022, no milestones are accrued as the underlying contingencies are not probable or estimable.